metamaden/geoarraydigest/README.md

-# recountmethylation_feed
+# GEO Array Digest

-Feed service for GEO array platforms.
+Repo for all things GEO Array Digest, including code to post new status message updates to the GEO Array Digest (GAD) Bot Twitter account (@gadbot1).